Frequently Asked Questions (FAQ’s) Regarding the FVCC PTA Program

 Do PTA’s take a national licensure examination?

 After completion of the PTA technical and clinical program, graduates are required to take and pass the National PTA examination (NPTE) to be eligible to apply for a license to practice as a PTA.
 The NPTE is a 4 hour/ 200 question test.
 The examination is administered by the Federation of State Boards of PT (FSBPT).
-For more information you can go to: https://pt.fsbpt.net/ ; http://bsd.dli.mt.gov/.
+For more information, visit: https://pt.fsbpt.net/ ; http://bsd.dli.mt.gov/.

 How much does the Physical Therapist Assistant Program cost?